tagspaces/documentation/docs/accessibility.md

 TagSpaces is built with standard user interface components, which are exposed to the accessibility frameworks of the underlying platforms (UI Automation on Windows, VoiceOver/NSAccessibility on macOS, AT-SPI on Linux).
 We are continuously improving accessible names, structure and focus visibility throughout the application.

-## Subtitles in the media player

-The built-in media player can display subtitle tracks for video files, which supports users with limited hearing.

 <!-- ## Conformance reporting

 An Accessibility Conformance Report (based on the VPAT®, Revised Section 508 edition) for TagSpaces Lite and TagSpaces Pro is available upon request — please contact us at [contact@tagspaces.org](mailto:contact@tagspaces.org). -->